NCI-GDC/gdc-docs/docs/Encyclopedia/pages/DNAcopy.md

 ## Overview ##

 DNAcopy is one of the three copy number variation analysis pipelines at the GDC.
-CNV analysis is performed with DNAcopy using tumor and normal alignments and generates copy number variation data.
+CNV analysis is performed with DNAcopy using Affymetrix SNP 6.0 data and generates copy number variation data.

 ### Input

-Submitted sequencing reads
+* Submitted tangent copy number files

 ### Output